abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

-[domain-specific languages][8] very easily; this `get` method is simply a method that has been moved into the global scope and accepts two arguments as parameters - the first being the path to match requests against and the second being a block - which in turn is a [lexical closure][9], or a chunk of code that is bound to the lexical scope it is defined in - to be evaluated on path matches.
-In Ruby, putting parentheses around arguments is *optional*, which is a boon to writing these DSLs.
+[domain-specific languages][8] very easily; this `get` method is simply a method that has been moved into the global scope and accepts two arguments as parameters - the first being the path to match requests against and the second being a block.

+In Ruby, blocks are very important.
+They are a [lexical closure][9], or a chunk of code that is bound to the lexical scope they are defined in (i.e. they can see variables defined outside of the block).
+They are powerful because they let you pass around a block of code as an object.
+The way that we are using them in our `get` method is to evaluate the first argument - the route, in this case the `'/'`, and if it matches to execute the code in the block.

+Secondly, putting parentheses around arguments is *optional* in Ruby, which is a boon to writing these DSLs as it makes the code look more like natural language than method calls.
 In addition, another way to specify a block is with curly braces; therefore we could have written our Sinatra method like this, and it would still be valid (but not look much like a DSL):

     get('/'){ 'hello world' }

-Secondly, note that our return value of `'hello world'` doesn't need an explicit return statement next to it - in Ruby, the return value of a method is simply the last line executed in the method.
+Finally, note that our return value of `'hello world'` doesn't need an explicit return statement next to it - in Ruby, the return value of a method is simply the last line executed in the method.
 You *can* do explicit `return`s but it's not idiomatic Ruby and looks ugly; it's typically only used to short-circuit